jguerrerovid/vidsigner_documentation/docs/1-Components/2-vidwallet.md

 VIDwallet provides five screens to the user, detailed as follows:

 1. **Credentials Screen**.
 The start screen is the credentials screen, which lists all stored credentials related to the holder.
 Also, new credentials can be added in this screen.
 2. **Identies Screen**.
-In the identity screen, the user can check and select their available identifiers.
+In the identity screen, the users can list and select their available identifiers.
 3. **Scan QR-Code Screen**.
-The scan QR-code screen is used to scan QR-codes that are used to establish a connection, request credentials, and
+The scan QR-code screen is used to scan QR-codes that are used to establish a connection and for requesting credentials for data exchange or authentication.
 4. **Notifications**.
 The messages and notification center screen displays notifications and messages to the user.
 5. **Settings**.
 The Setting screen displays the available settings to the user like for example the used environment or the display language.